Ambition is the first step towards success

 Running is hard, but I love it.
-No wonder, many runners’ faces are contorted into expressions of agony.
+No wonder, so many runners’ faces are contorted into expressions of agony.
 Anyone who has run a race knows that it’s not easy–the burning lungs and the aching legs.
 Even so, my avid pursuit of running led me to the starting line.
 Just participating in an event with a good cause was inspiring in and of itself as was that free running T-shirt that I wore with much pride.
 With no thought of winning or even placing, I merely sought to push past my limits to reach my personal best.
 I increased my mileage and with time increased my speed.
 As I slogged along, it became more evident that running firmly had me in its grip.
 I entered many more races and eventually picked up the pace and persevered—one step at a time.

 Ultimately, this is the race of our careers.
 We can either let things occur, or we can take the initiative.
 By making small choices every day, we can make things happen that will eventually result in a long-lasting positive change.

-To begin with, get on with the activities that you can control.
+Consider these tried-and-true suggestions for staying on track while going full speed ahead: To begin with, get on with the activities that you can control.
 Set the alarm at the usual time, get up, get dressed and get going.
 Keep track of all your networking events, job searches, applications and interviews.
 Although a daunting task, create a job search strategy, and stick with it.
 Decide what you want to accomplish each day—the calls you want to make, the people you want to see and the paperwork that you need to complete.
 If you are not organized, you can easily overlook important application deadlines, confuse interview times, or completely forget to follow up.

 It is often said that successful job-hunting can be a full-time job.
 So, commit to a block of time every day that corresponds with your employment status, as well as other demands on your time.
 Pace yourself.
 Set realistic goals, and let the quality of your job applications trump the quantity.